SpaceX’s Starship spacecraft explodes midflight for a second time, disrupting Florida air traffic

 “A mishap investigation is designed to enhance public safety, determine the root cause of the event, and identify corrective actions to avoid it from happening again,” according to the statement.
 “The FAA will be involved in every step of the SpaceX-led mishap investigation process and must approve SpaceX’s final report, including any corrective actions.
 A return to flight is based on the FAA determining that any system, process, or procedure related to the mishap does not affect public safety.”

+The company believes the root cause was a leak that occurred in the rear section of the vehicle near a tank containing superchilled liquid oxygen, or a form of rocket propellant.

+Neither SpaceX nor the Turks and Caicos government responded to requests for comment on the plan.

-A Turks and Caicos government account shared an advisory to the public regarding the incident on Instagram.
+A Turks and Caicos government account on Instagram shared an advisory to the public Thursday regarding the Flight 8 incident.

 “We wish to advise the public that this evening’s SpaceX launch appears to have broken up in flight,” the advisory read.
 “We are in contact with the US FAA, SpaceX and UK agency leads to confirm the position.
 Post incident protocols have been engaged.
 The National Security Secretariat will continue to keep the public apprised as we work to ensure the safety and security of our Islands.”

-Note: Editor's note: This story has been updated with additional context on airspace disruptions that occurred as a result of the explosion.